SenseNet/sncom-resources/_docs/managing-documents-from-microsoft-office.md

 <img src="https://raw.githubusercontent.com/SenseNet/sensenet/master/docs/images/word-checkin-sn65.png" alt="Word checkin sn 6.5" style="margin: 20px auto; max-width: 600px" />

-> You can configure sensenet ECM to automatically check out documents upon opening.
+> You can configure sensenet to automatically check out documents upon opening.
 This is handled by the `AutoCheckoutFiles` web.config key in the *sensenet/webdav* section.
 If you set it to true, documents will automatically be checked out to the current user when opened in Office and automatically checked in when closing Office.

 ##### Check In